Bhushan-Kolhe/BloggingWebsite/README.md

 #Hot to Use
-Installation
+Download and Install node.js from https://nodejs.org/en/

-Install the dependencies
+To install the dependencies

+Open terminal in the project folder

-$ npm install
+npm install:

-Run app
+To run app:

-$ npm start
+npm start